edhowland/viper/CommandKeys.md

   * k: Deletes to top of buffer
   * l: Deletes to end of line
   * w: Deletes word forward
+- meta_f: Moves to the next tab point
 - meta_j: Speaks the current word under the cursor.
 - meta_k: Speaks the current indent level.
 - meta_l: Speaks the current line number.
+- meta_m: Waits for a letter and sets a mard with that name.
+- meta_n: Insert a character before the current cursor.
+Like move left 1 position and insert.
 - meta_p: Speaks the current cursor position.
 - meta_w: Moves one word back
+- meta_z: Redoes the last undone action
 - meta_';': Pressing 'Alt'+';' will open  command mode.
 Any single line Vish command can be entered here.
 E.g. 'o filename' will open  filename in a new buffer and switch to that buffer.